We Are A Leading UK Commercial Energy, And Sustainability Consultancy

 What is the difference between commercial and domestic energy rates?

-Commercial rates are tailored to business usage and often offer more flexible contract options, while domestic rates are standardized for households.
+Commercial rates are tailored to business usage and often provide more flexible contract options, whereas domestic rates are standardised for households.

 How often should I review my energy contract?